Skip to main content

 • Negative deviations — friction or workarounds: an extra manual step, a retry, a small fix to keep moving.

 Both are judgments made in isolation against one session’s activity timeline.
-Per-session friction often looks routine on its own, so negative_deviations is frequently null on individual observations even when a pattern is present across many sessions.
+Per-session friction often looks routine on its own, so negative_deviations is frequently empty on individual observations even when a pattern is present across many sessions.

 How to use deviations